Some links in this article are affiliate links. We earn a commission at no extra cost to you when you purchase through them. Full disclosure.

 - API keys stored in environment variables, not in code

-- API keys scoped to minimum required permissions
+- API keys scoped to minimum required permissions (guide to securing AI API keys)

-- Model version pinned (not “latest”) to prevent surprise behavior changes
+- Model version pinned (not βlatestβ) to prevent surprise behavior changes

 - Fallback model configured for when primary is down (e.g., DeepSeek as fallback for Claude)